-- 6.8 As illustrated by Viewpoints 12 15, there are open views across the appeal site from the permissive paths that connect with Rough's Hole fishing pond to the northwest of the site.
-Hedgerows and trees bounding the site and woodland and tree belts contain the site limiting outward views beyond the immediate site context. - 6.9 Development beyond the site is present in the views, including the substation and cottages along Sowbrook Lane and cranes and infrastructure at the SATEBA precast concrete works.
-When the consented employment development at the Stanton Regeneration Site is completed, the warehousing will be visible beyond Ilkeston Road as a backdrop and skyline feature looking to the east. - 6.10 Users of the permissive paths within and adjacent to the site will have a medium to high sensitivity to the proposed development.
-This reflects the proximity of the development and use of the paths as part of recreational routes that link the town with the wider countryside and Stanton by Dale to the south, whilst also acknowledging the urban edge context and transitional nature of the views across the site as part of longer walks. - 6.11 The paths will be set within areas of green infrastructure surrounding the site, providing circular walks, trim trails, play areas and opportunities for informal recreation set within an attractive landscape managed with wildflower and meadow grassland and trees and shrubs.
-For users of the paths, there will be a moderate magnitude of change, reflecting the views across the site as forming part of wider routes and with the visual change being limited in extent and duration. - 6.12 On balance, I consider the proposals to give rise to minor to moderate adverse effects on the visual amenity of user so the permissive paths.
-Whilst there will be a change to the views from the undeveloped field to the housing development, the paths will be set within an attractive greenspace that reflects the character of the local area and similar paths within areas of open space on the edge of the canal and Nutbrook trail.
-I do not consider these effects to be significant.
+- 7.58 As illustrated by Viewpoints 13 15, there are open views across the appeal site from the permissive paths that connect with Rough's Hole fishing pond to the northwest of the site.
+Hedgerows and trees bounding the site and woodland and tree belts contain the site limiting outward views beyond the immediate site context. - 7.59 Development beyond the site is present in the views, including the substation and cottages along Sowbrook Lane and cranes and infrastructure at the SATEBA precast concrete works.
+When the consented and under-construction employment development at the Stanton Regeneration Site is completed, the warehousing will be visible beyond Ilkeston Road as a backdrop and skyline feature looking to the east.

+- 7.60 Users of the permissive paths within and adjacent to the site will have a medium to high sensitivity to the proposed development.
+This reflects the proximity of the development and use of the paths as part of recreational routes that link the town with the wider countryside and Stanton by Dale to the south, whilst also acknowledging the urban edge context and transitional nature of the views across the site as part of longer walks. - 7.61 The paths will be set within areas of green infrastructure surrounding the site.
+As illustrated on the Illustrative Masterplan at Appendix 3 (volume 2 of my evidence), these may provide circular walks, trim trails, play areas and opportunities for informal recreation set within an attractive landscape managed with wildflower and meadow grassland and trees and shrubs.
+For users of the paths, there will be a moderate magnitude of change, reflecting the views across the site as forming part of wider routes and with the visual change being limited in extent and duration. - 7.62 On balance, I consider the proposals to give rise to minor to moderate adverse effects on the visual amenity of user so the permissive paths.
+Whilst there will be a change to the views from the undeveloped field to the housing development, the paths will be set within areas of green infrastructure and multifunctional greenspace that reflects the character of the local area and similar paths within areas of open space on the edge of the canal and Nutbrook trail.